 For example, in addition to copies of your current year’s pay stubs, it’s helpful and sometimes essential to include an employment verification letter.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
-CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
 We provide support for the Affidavit of Support (Form I-864), Petition to Help a Relative Obtain a Green Card (Form I-130), Adjustment of Status Application (I-485), and several other immigration packages.

 Note to Reader: This post was originally published on November 7, 2017, and has been modified with improvements.